 CODE OF CONDUCT

 All campers, staff, and directors are required to sign a copy of Mary’s Land Farm Code of Conduct.
 This form will be provided before the beginning of camp start and must be signed by the camper and his or her parent.
 The Code of Conduct is designed to make the camp a safe and memorable experience for all attendees.
 All individuals are expected to respect the rights of every other individual, their safety and their property.
 The Code is enforced at all times during the camp.

 Infractions to the Code of Conduct must be reported by anyone observing them to a camp director or adult.
 The Camp Director will be in charge to decide the disciplinary action.

-- sending the individual home,
+Sending the individual home,

-- suspending camper from activities,
+Suspending camper from activities,

-- assessing the individual the cost of damages and repairs, in the event of damage or destruction of property
+Assessing the individual the cost of damages and repairs, in the event of damage or destruction of property.

 Parents will be informed of any disciplinary actions that need attended to.
 If it is determined that a child is sent home, fees will not be refunded.

 The following guidelines are designed to ensure a satisfying experience at Mary’s Land Farm Summer Camp.
 The individual rights, safety and property of others must be respected.

 ● Respect the rights and property of others: